-The Board President is the official spokesperson for the School Board.
+The Board President is the official spokesperson for the Board of Education.
 The Superintendent is the District's chief spokesperson.
 The Superintendent or designee shall plan and implement a District public relations program to keep the community informed and build support through open and authentic communications.
-The public relations program shall include, without limitation, media relations; internal communications; communications to the communications to students and parents/guardians; emergency communications in coordination with the District Safety Coordinator; the District website and social media channels; and other efforts to reach all audiences using suitable mediums.
+The public relations program shall include, without limitation, media relations; internal communications; communications to the community; communications to students and parents/guardians; emergency communications in coordination with the District Safety Coordinator; the District website and social media platforms; and other efforts to reach all audiences using suitable mediums.